YAVSRG/YAVSRG/site/templates/terms_of_service.md

 # Interlude terms of service
-Last updated 7th July 2023.
+Last updated 29th January 2025.
 You can view the full history [here](https://github.com/YAVSRG/YAVSRG/blame/master/site_data/terms_of_service.md).

 "**Interlude**" refers to this site [https://yavsrg.net](https://yavsrg.net), the Interlude game client as available on [GitHub](https://github.com/YAVSRG/Interlude), and any affiliated services.
 These services are offered to You, conditioned on your acceptance of these terms and conditions.
 "You" and "Your" refers to you, the person accessing this website and accepting Interlude's terms and conditions.